ImtiazAhammad/Realtime-Drowsiness-Detection-with-yawn-and-Alart-system/README.md

 # Realtime-Drowsiness-Detection-with-yawn-and-Alart-system
-Here's a GitHub README for your drowsiness and yawn detection project:
-# Drowsiness and Yawn Detection

 This project implements a real-time drowsiness and yawn detection system using Python, OpenCV, and dlib.
 The system can alert the user when it detects signs of drowsiness or yawning.

 ## Features